 The next step was to make a more definite sketch, find materials for, and build the lower “bridge”.
 I decided to divide it into three pieces (in front of, below and behind my body) for more flexible transportability.
 I bought suitable wooden pieces for it, and hooks for attaching the strings on them.
-The prop workshop at HSM have promised to help with some of the building if I need.
-To this, I will also build in the contact mikes and preamps, which requires some additional electronic materials and a lot of soldering.
+The prop workshop at HSM promised to help with some of the building if I need.
+To this, I also built in the contact mikes, which required some additional electronic materials and a lot of soldering.
 To plan this in the most rational way takes a lot of thinking.

 Now that I almost have a working model, many more steps have to be taken with the physical possibilities, the musical-, performative- and sound potentials and how to present it all.